 Every room at Le Belvedere offers something magical.
 The Grand Salon is the perfect place to relax with a glass of port in front of the open fireplace, while the living room on the first floor with its big flop couches, entertainment system and extensive DVD library is the ideal place to unwind with family and friends after a day of site seeing.
 Each of the bright and airy bedrooms has its own private ensuite with a guest powder room on the ground floor for your convenience.
 On the first level, the regal master suite features original chestnut parquetry floors, soaring ceilings, antique furnishings and adjoining anti-room with small single bed.
 Also on the first level is the queen bedroom.
 On the top floor is a triple bedroom (three single beds) and double room (a double bed and single bed) both with quaint dorma windows that offer breath taking views out across the valley.

 Built from local stone and chestnut wood and finished in walnut, Le Belvedere has remained largely in its original state over its 300 year history with very little restoration work needed.
 Le Belvedere has been a government building, local council house, school, and private residence.
 The 300 year old wooden staircase is heritage listed for its unique construction as it is entirely free standing without vertical support beams.
-In 1995 Jean-Marc and Dominique Crampe purchased Le Belvedere and took on the 12 year labour of love, returning it to its original glory.
-In 2006 Robynne McTaggart purchased Le Belvedere opening the house to special guests from all over the world who are able to enjoy this historic home, restored in all its magnificence and with the added luxury of modern day conveniences.
+In 1995 Jean-Marc and Dominique Crampe purchased Le Belvedere and took on a 12 year labour of love, returning it to its original glory.
+In 2006 Robynne McTaggart purchased Le Belvedere opening the house to special guests from all over the world who are able to enjoy this historic home, restored in all its magnificence with the added luxury of modern day conveniences.